Cray-HPE/sat/docs/man/sat-swap.8.rst

         jacks are connected by a cable.
 Only valid when swapping a cable.

-**--overwrite**
-        In the unexpected event of a port set to be created already existing, delete the port set and then create it.
-The port set name is prefixed by "SAT-" and includes the switch xname or jack xnames.
-Port sets are created for the switch or cable and each port.
-This option is for contingencies such as an interrupted command that left port sets that would otherwise be deleted.

-**-s, --save-portset**
+**-s, --save-ports**
-        Save the switch or cable port set as a JSON file in the current working directory with name "<xname>-ports.json".
+        Save the switch or cable ports as a JSON file in the current working directory with name "<xname>-ports.json".
 This option can be useful even without enable/disable of the switch ports.